ZzZZCHS/Chat-Scene/preprocess/README.md

 ## Skip the data preparation

-- We’ve provided all the prepared data in [Google Drive](https://drive.google.com/drive/folders/1iwVFUkvveehvwGcAnJK3EwLxBt5ggR2c?usp=sharing).
-Simply download the files and place them in the annotations/ directory.
+- We’ve provided all the prepared data in [Hugging Face](https://huggingface.co/datasets/ZzZZCHS/Chat-Scene/tree/main/annotations).
+Simply download the files and place them in the `annotations/` directory.
 You’ll then be ready to run and test the code.

+    ```
+    pip install gdown
+    gdown --folder https://drive.google.com/drive/folders/1iwVFUkvveehvwGcAnJK3EwLxBt5ggR2c -O /path/to/Chat-Scene/annotations/
+    ```

 ## Prepare data